yogeshna/alm/Readme.md

-This is sample jabva application
+This is sample java application